happyteamio/website/content/blog/why-feedback-is-important.md

 - be better at programming (every time someone is writing a non-trivial piece of code there is at least one person reviewing the change and giving feedback, in a project it's usually every user story which gets reviewed),
 - be better at writing blog posts (every time someone is writing a blog post, there is at least one person reviewing it).

 Feedback also plays an important role in taking care of each other.
 Being nice, appreciating someone's efforts and actually thanking someone is a part of creating a nice atmosphere in the team.
-The better the atmosphere, the more happy and productive we all are.
+The better the atmosphere, the happier and more productive we all are.

 How are we facilitating feedback at Happy Team:

 - #feedback channel on Slack, this is meant for continuous feedback in an open and friendly space,
-- direct feedback after the talk, this helps us boost our presentation skills and the improve the contents of this particular talk,
+- direct feedback after the talk, this helps us boost our presentation skills and improve the contents of this particular talk,
 - code reviews (github + slack), we learned quite a lot from each other during those,
-- karma plugin to Slack, allows us to give +1 to anyone for a specific thing and @karma takes care of leaderboard.
+- [karma plugin to Slack](https://github.com/happyteamio/elkarmo), allows us to give +1 to anyone for a specific thing and @karma takes care of leaderboard.

 Be creative about when to ask for or give feedback.
 It's probably better to have it a bit more often.
 Unexpected forms of giving feedback are also fun!
 They can work miracles!